-Specializing in public opinion and science communication, particularly emerging technologies and environmental issues, my research explores the intersection of science, media, and politics.
-Currently, I am interested in how selectivity and information processing affect the formation of public attitudes and opinion toward science and technology.
+Specializing in science and risk communication, Dr. Yeo's research explores the intersection of science, media, and politics.
+Currently, she is interested in how emotions affect the formation of public attitudes toward science and technology.

 - Ph.D., Mass Communications, University of Wisconsin-Madison